This Valentine’s Day activity for kids from Hands On As We Grow contributor Rachel is so easy and fun, kids of any age can do it!

 Mama likes it because it saves a ton of money on greeting cards!

-I love the flexibility with this activity.
-You can use practically any supplies you’ve got on hand, or grab one or two special items to bring out the love theme.
+I love the flexibility of this activity.
+You can use practically any supplies you’ve got on hand, or grab one or two special items to pump up the love theme.

 - red and pink construction paper

 - Valentine’s stickers

 They decorated their papers however they wanted.
 I did tell them not to write anything or draw pictures because I would be cutting the paper.

 It was so interesting to see the different ways they approached these simple Valentine’s Day cards!

 When they finished, I cut each paper into two or three pieces (if you have an older child, this is a great opportunity for cutting practice).
 Then it was time to sign their cards!

 I traced my youngest’s hand on one side, then drew a heart and wrote her name on the other side.

 I know some grandparents that are going to be very excited to get these cards in the mail!